oxc-project/oxc-project.github.io/src/blog/2023-12-12-announcing-oxlint.md

 ### Lint for correctness

-Oxlint defaults to linting for correctness.
-"Correctness" refers to code that's erroneous, useless, mistaken, or introduces confusion to the codebase.

-Other nitpicking rules, categorized as `perf`, `suspicious`, `pedantic`, or `style`, don't facilitate maintaining work-flow; hence, they are turned off by default.
+Oxlint defaults to identifying erroneous, redundant, or confusing code — prioritizing correctness over unnecessary nitpicking rules (categorized as `perf`, `suspicious`, `pedantic`, or `style`), which are disabled by default.

-### Convention over configuration
+### Ease of Use

 Setting up new JavaScript / TypeScript codebases is becoming increasingly complex.
 There's a high likelihood of encountering compatibility issues among your tools, potentially resulting in hours of wasted time.

 That's why we designed oxlint to be zero-config out of the box; even Node.js is not a requirement.
-Most adjustments can be made through the command-line, and for complex rule changes, a configuration file is available.
+Most adjustments can be made through the command-line, and reading from ESLint configuration file is currently work in progress.

 ### Plugins